 S: Safe play all of the time.
 Play with control and be conscious of your surroundings.

 M: Members only.
-Anyone who plays on your team needs to be listed on your roster.
-One off substitutes must be listed on your roster or an active Sport and Social Club roster.
+Anyone who plays on your team needs to have an active Sport and Social Club profile.

 A: Actively read through informational emails and rules every season.
 This will keep you up to speed on new issues.

 R: Report all injuries which require medical attention and incidents if you desire official Sport and Social Club investigation.

 T: Talk to the other team.
 Together, Sport and Social Club members can make a fun and safe playing environment.